IQuOD/duplicated_checking_IQuOD/README.md

 ## 6. Notes for WOD18 netCDF format

-In this algorithm, the input data and the data format **is followed** WOD18 (World Ocean Database 2018) single netCDF file format.
+In this algorithm, the input data and the data format **is** WOD18 (World Ocean Database 2018) single netCDF file format.
 The format can be referenced [here](https://www.ncei.noaa.gov/access/world-ocean-database/wod-codes.html#second).
 The variables we used are shown in Table 3.

-Here, we also provide a *.cdl file [here](https://github.com/IQuOD/duplicated_checking_IQuOD/blob/main/ocean_data_netCDF_format.cdl) for user to build an input file. <u>**Therefore, if you need to use your custom format rather than using WOD18 format, please follow the *cdl file to customize your input netCDF files, otherwise the program will report many errors.**</u>
+Here, we also provide a *.cdl file [here](https://github.com/IQuOD/duplicated_checking_IQuOD/blob/main/ocean_data_netCDF_format.cdl) for user to build an input file. <u>**Therefore, if you need to use your custom format rather than using WOD18 format, please follow the *cdl file to customize your input netCDF files, otherwise the program will report errors.**</u>

 > Note: If a specific data field does not have information (i.e., the data on your side doesn't contain the information/value of this specific data field), please set it to its default value.